PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 If a concur report is returned, you can find the business administrator's feedback by clicking into the report where you see the listed expenses --> click “details” --> “comments” – this is where approvers will comment if they need additional information or documentation.

-## Update the Travel Reimbursement Tracker

-Equity and transparency in use of support of travel is important, and are openly tracked; please see the tracker pinned in the #concur channel in slack.
-If you are not on this sheet already, make yourself a row.
-If the conference you are attending is not listed, create it as a column.
-Then fill in the amount you are requesting support for in the cell that correpsonds to your row and that conf's col.  Only record the amount you are asking for support _from the lab_.
-Do NOT include any expenses that were covered by travel awards or other individual-specific funds.

 ## Booking flights via Concur